dannySubsense/The-Screaming-Pixels_Image_Sonification-p5js/README.md

-# The Screaming Pixels: An Exploration of Sound Synthesis Through Image Sonification using p5js.
+# The Screaming Pixels: An Exploration of Sound Synthesis Through Image Sonification Using p5js.
 ## Image Sonification

 This project utilizes the p5.js library to create an interactive program that generates visual patterns and accompanying sound based on a random walker algorithm.